carlosmertens/RL-Quadcopter-2/README.md

 ### Description

 Welcome to the Deep Reinforcement Learning project!
 In this project, we will demostrate how to build a pipeline to process a deep reinforcement agent which task or goal will be to learn how to flight a quadcopter.
+We would implement a Deep Deterministic Policy Gradients or DDPG algorithm.
+(Actor-Critic Method)

 The Quadcopter or Quadrotor Helicopter is becoming an increasingly popular aircraft for both personal and professional use.
 Its maneuverability lends itself to many applications, from last-mile delivery to cinematography, from acrobatics to search-and-rescue.